Most of us know baking soda as a kitchen all-rounder.

 Brushing your teeth with coconut oil

 Brushing your teeth with coconut oil also has a certain whitening effect.
-Here it is the lauric acid contained in it that can whiten teeth.
+In this case, it is the lauric acid it contains that can whiten the teeth.
 Coconut oil is particularly gentle on tooth enamel and can support oral health in other ways.

 - germs,